 Why don't you attend the Senior Center?
-Respons Per Coun
+Response Per County

-airfield
+1 CI County

+Fairfield 3

 Daily schedule does not permit.
-Most of activities are between 11 - 1.
+Most of activities are between 11 - 1. ]

-N. A. D. D.
+Not needed

-Not needed Not one near my home I have to drive to get to one I am in the rural area
+Not one near my home I have to drive to get to one I am in the rural area

-Not one near my nome I have to drive to get to one I am in the rural area

-Too active
+Too active !

 Not know enough about the senior center.
 All I know about is if you are home bound then you

 can sign up for meals on wheels.

 Enjoy eating other places.

-Thought she had to be 60 years of age to attend Dementia
+Thought she had to be 60 years of age to attend

-1
+Dementia

+Lexington 13

-exington Not able
+Not able

-Not able No transportation
+No transportation

 No reason

 Not taking care of senior at this time.

 Mobility issues

 No answer

 I do not require subsistence.

 Not sure I could

 No need

 Don't drive

 I don't feel like I am old enough or need to yet.

 My husband and I deliver Meals on Wheels for Crooked Creek Park- not in need of senior

 service at this time.
+COVID

-COVID Haven't felt the need.
+Haven't felt the need.

-Don't need it, yet

-Do not need it now.
+Don't need it, yet Do not need it now.

 Not needed

 Immunocompromised, not sure of practices or what's available.

 We don't have a need

 Unable to

 Transportation

 Homebound

 Not a Senior

 Receive SNAP

 I went 11 year ago was told the people there are to old and don't do much.
 Never returned.

 I have not needed it yet.
 I am a caretaker of my son and my mother who is 93.

 Stopped by COVID.
-Plan to start back No transportation: I don't drive
+Plan to start back

+No transportation: I don't drive

 Too busy!

 Did not know of services

 We feel other people that need it more can use it.

 I am not a senior yet, but am a caregiver for my elderly father so I am very familiar with the

 available resources

 No interest

 COVID

 Not needed, busy enough, may return to gym at some point